dvm81/interest-matchmaker/README.md

 ## Matching Logic

 ### Summary of Matching Logic
+The matching logic has a preprocessing and a matching step.

-- **Preprocessing (index_content_by_tags):**
+- **Preprocessing (index_content_by_tags function):**
-  - The content is indexed by tags to create an inverted index (Python dictionary), allowing for efficient lookups when matching users to content.
+  - The content (list of dictionaries) is indexed by tags to create an inverted index (Python dictionary mapping (type,value) to list of content items), allowing for efficient lookups when matching users to content.
   - **Example Output:**
 If we have content items tagged with `('country', 'UK')` and `('topic', 'sports')`, the dictionary might look like this: